zomux/nlper/_posts/2019-10-13-book-review-zero-to-one.md

 - Make sure people commit full-time
 - Stock option is better than cash
 - Either on bus of off the bus
-- Great people join because of the *mission* and *team*
+- Great people join because of the *mission* and *team* (not cash and stocks)

 **How to build the board**

 - A board of three is health for private companies

--
+**Thoughts on clean tech bubble**

+- They failed to answer the seven key questions
+- Tesla wins as it has the monopoly
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkxNzc1ODQwNV19
+eyJoaXN0b3J5IjpbLTE3MTk1MDg3ODhdfQ==
 -->